ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 publishdate: 2023-05-11T00:00:00+02:00
 lastmod: 2023-05-11T00:00:00+02:00
 tags: [ "Gherkin", "SpecFlow", "Specification by Example", "ATDD", "BDD", "Test Automation" ]
 summary: "Automated testing is an essential part of software development, and determining the appropriate scope for your tests is crucial.
 This is also true when automating Gherkin scenarios with SpecFlow.
-In this post I explore the different layers of the test pyramid and describe my preferred layer for SpecFlow tests."
+In this post I explore the different levels of the test pyramid and describe my preferred level for SpecFlow tests."
 draft: true
 ---

 In my software development projects we use Specification by Example to explore and document the specifications of the applications to build.
 We use Gherkin to describe the specifications and [SpecFlow](https://specflow.org) to execute them.
 Resulting in a suite of automated (acceptance) tests.

-As with all automated tests, there are different layers in the test pyramid at which a Gherkin scenario can be automated using SpecFlow (or Cucumber).
-In this blog post I explore the different layers and describe my preferred layer for SpecFlow tests.
+As with all automated tests, there are different levels in the test pyramid at which a Gherkin scenario can be automated using SpecFlow (or Cucumber).
+In this blog post I explore the different levels and describe my preferred level for SpecFlow tests.

 The insights I share are based on my own experience and inspired by other sources like [Martin Fowler's Blog](https://martinfowler.com/tags/testing.html).